Appalaroshini/M2_Project/0_Abstract/README.md

 construct such a device which can be operated easily and get output smoothly as a normal people can use it.
-So to construct a user friendly device which can sense the temperature from the nature and cost a little is our object
+So to construct a user friendly device which can sense the temperature from the nature and cost a little is our object.